 It’s worth noting that Florida’s current building codes, implemented in 2002, are considered to be some of the toughest in the country, and have resulted in reduced losses from hurricanes.
 The strengthened code requires more hurricane-resilient materials, construction and flood protection.

-Between the increased frequency and severity of hurricanes, and population growth into hurricane paths, there’s no question why hurricanes are so expensive.
-Add into that an aging housing stock and disincentives to relocate and it might seem like hurricanes will continue to be as costly as they have been in recent years.
+Between the increased frequency and severity of hurricanes and population growth into hurricane paths, there’s no question why hurricanes are so expensive.
+Add to that an aging housing stock and disincentives to relocate, and it might seem like hurricanes will continue to be as costly as they have been in recent years.

 But as we explore in Part II of this Hurricanes briefing, there are specific opportunities to reduce that cost, reduce risk exposure, and fortify existing buildings and infrastructure in ways that mean less destruction and less cost.